maxvisser/rocketchat.github.io/_posts/2017/05/2017-05-24-announcing-zapier-integration.md

 ![](https://cdn-my.konecty.com/rest/image/outer/1/750/rocketchat/BlogPost/28/images/zap-done.png?)

 We look forward to hearing all the different applications you connect together to bring your data in and out of Rocket.Chat!
-You can let us know via our [Facebook](https://www.facebook.com/RocketChatApp/) or Tweet us [@Rocketchat](https://twitter.com/RocketChat)
+You can let us know via [Facebook](https://www.facebook.com/RocketChatApp/) or Tweet us [@Rocket.Chat](https://twitter.com/RocketChat).